-This Part B DCP contemplates that development may extend beyond the northern boundary of The Entertainment Precinct and that development within the Precinct may have an inter-relationship with future development to the north.
-Development that extends beyond the precinct into the land to the north should ensure that the Urban Design Principles of this DCP guiding built form, views and vistas, public spaces and circulation and movement are carried through into any elements outside the precinct.
+Notes This Part & DCP contemplates that cavalogatient may extend beyond the northern boardary of The Ententaminent Precind and that development within the Presenct may have an inter-relationship with future development to the north Development that extends beyond the present into the land to the north should ensure that the Litter Design Principles of the DCP guiding built form, views and vistas, public spaces and disculation and movement are carried through into any elements outside the precinct.
 Development of the lands to the north will be subject to a separate planning process.